MehdiKosaca1/data-analyst-case-study/README.md

 | Day 14 Retention | 6.0%      | 9.0%      | 0.0000  | SIGNIFICANT ✅ |

-## Variant B has STATISTICALLY SIGNIFICANT better long-term retention (D7/D14).
+* Variant B has STATISTICALLY SIGNIFICANT better long-term retention (D7/D14).
 ---

 ### c) Total Revenue by Day 30
-**Question:**  Does the winner change if we extend the window to Day 30?
+**Question:**  If we look at the total money earned by Day 30 instead, does our choice change?

 *   **Winner:** **Variant B**